 FAIR TRIAL INITIATIVE

-- Successful defense of a businessman in a Foreign Corrupt Practices Act investigation by DOJ concerning transactions in the Middle East.
+- Successful representation of Iraqi businessman in Foreign Corrupt Practices Act investigation by DOJ concerning financial transactions in the Middle East.

-- In SEC civil action, successful defense of Noble oil-drilling executive charged with violating the Federal Corrupt Practices Act in Nigeria.
+- In SEC civil case, successful defense of Noble oil-drilling executive charged with violating the FCPA in Nigeria.

-- In federal civil case, successful defense of KBR employees accused of major crimes at military-contractor base in Iraq.
+- In federal civil action, successful defense of KBR employees accused of serious crimes at military-contractor base in Iraq.

 - Federal acquittal at trial of charge alleging assault of a flight attendant.

 - Clemency petition on behalf of federal defendant who received 20-year mandatory minimum sentence.
-In 2016, the President of the United States granted clemency, and the sentence expired after completion of a one-year residential drug treatment program.
+In 2016, the President of the United States granted clemency, and the sentence was reduced to time served after completion of a residential drug treatment program.

 - Federal and state habeas appeal of Texas death-penalty case—Samy has uncovered hidden evidence and is litigating for a new trial.
-Read more about this case in the Houston Chronicle (October 3, 2018; April 2, 2012) and the New York Times.
+Read more about Rob Will’s case in the Houston Chronicle (October 3, 2018; April 2, 2012) and the New York Times.

 Publications & Awards